BKemp2017/CS-330/README.md

 ## Introduction

-Welcome to my GitHub repository!
-This ReadMe section provides insights into my approach to designing software and developing programs, as well as the strategies I employed in this project.
+Welcome to my GitHub CS-330 repository!
+This ReadMe section provides insights into my approach to designing the Final Project for the 3D Scene, as well as the strategies I employed in this project.
 Let's dive in!

 ## Design Approach

-In designing software, I follow a holistic approach that prioritizes user needs and intuitive experiences.
+In designing the scene, I followed a holistic approach that prioritizes user needs and intuitive experiences.
 Through thorough research and analysis, I aim to understand the target audience and define clear goals for the software.
-During this project, I honed my design skills in user interface (UI), interaction, and visual design.
+During this project, I honed my design skills in user interface (UI), interaction, and visual design within OpenGL.

 ## Design Process